 WFSC 484 Internship (W course) Requirements

-- Complete WFSC 484 Internship Form and submit to Student Services office (Nagle 202) by the deadline indicated on the form.
+- Complete WFSC 484 Internship Form and submit to Student Services office (Wildlife, Fisheries, and Ecological Sciences Building 202) by the deadline indicated on the form.
 You cannot enroll in WFSC 484 with out submission of this form.

 - Progress Report.
 A mid-term report of your progress on your experiences.
 Indicate your assigned duties (work or research), successes (or disappointments) with your experience, and where you are in achieving your stated goals.
 Your faculty advisor will read, edit, and make suggestions on your mid-term progress report.

 - Preliminary Outline of Your Final Internship Report.
 Your faculty advisor will read, edit, and make suggestions on your outline.

 - Preliminary Final Report (Due 1 week prior to Corrected Final Report).
 The preliminary final report will have 6 sections: Introduction (who with, when, and where you interned), Description of your assigned Duties, Accomplishments, Discussion, and a Critique of Internship.
 Any figures or tables will be prepared in a professional manner.
 Your faculty advisor will read, edit, and make suggestions on your draft resume, which you will revise, paying particular attention to details, such as fonts, headings, and style format (tabs, italics, etc.).

 - Corrected Final Report.
 Your corrected final report is due to your faculty advisor during dead week prior to finals.
 The student also will send a corrected final report to their internship supervisor.

 - Supervisor’s Critique of Student.
 Person supervising student will fill out a provided form on student’s performance.
 This critique will be sent to student’s faculty advisor for the internship.

 - Student’s Final Grade.
 The final grade will be based on the quality of this final report and critique of student provided by supervisor of internship.